dougeby/IntuneDocs/intune/advanced-threat-protection.md

 # required metadata

 title: Use Microsoft Defender ATP in Microsoft Intune - Azure | Microsoft Docs
-description: Use Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP) with Intune, including set up and configuration, onboarding of your Intune devices with ATP, and then use a devices ATP risk assessment with your Intune device compliance and conditional access polices to protect network resources.
+description: Use Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP) with Intune, including setup and configuration, onboarding of your Intune devices with ATP, and then use a devices ATP risk assessment with your Intune device compliance and conditional access policies to protect network resources.
 keywords:
 author: brenduns
 ms.author: brenduns